mouseless/baked/docs/architecture/application.md

 > A layer doesn't necessarily introduce new phases to an application, but all
 > phases are applied to all layers nevertheless.
 For example, `WebLayer`
 > introduces _Build_ phase which is applied to `Domain`, `Web` and `Database`
-> layers to allow them provide their configuration targets specific to the
+> layers to allow them provide their configuration specific to the _Build_
-> _Build_ phase.
+> phase.

 ### Order of Phases